 Most foreigners who plan to move to Portugal end up buying a house.
-If this is the case with you, read on to know what real estate taxes in Portugal you’ll be subject to, so as not to be caught unawares.
+If this is the case with you, read on to learn what real estate taxes in Portugal you’ll have to pay, so as not to be caught unawares.
 Besides the taxes on the actual transaction, you’ll also have to pay another yearly tax, indexed to the value of your house.

-Within the real estate taxes in Portugal is the Municipal Tax on Onerous Real Estate Transactions (IMT).
-This is calculated based either on the value of the property, for tax purposes, or the amount which is declared at the time of the purchase, depending on which is higher.
+One of the main real estate taxes in Portugal is the Municipal Tax on Onerous Real Estate Transactions (IMT), which is due to the state whenever a house is bought.
+This is calculated based either on the value of the property for tax purposes, or the amount which is declared at the time of the purchase, depending on which is higher.

 Check out this table for privately owned permanent residences: